Using mlad for interval censored data

 Something important to note here is that in the function we must ensure that jnp.log() function does not return a missing value, e.g. when taking the log of zero.
 This is still the case when the log of zero is actually not used through use of the jnp.where() function.
 Below I give create ltime2 and rtime2 that replace incompatable values.
 It is important to note that these do not feed into the likelihood function due to the use of jnp.where().

-The python function and the required variables are then passed to mlad.
+The Python function and the required variables are then passed to mlad.

 . gen double ltime2 = cond(ltime==0,1e-8,ltime)